apache/mxnet/docs/python_docs/python/tutorials/deploy/export/onnx.md

     This method is available when you ``import mxnet.onnx``
 ```

-`export_model` API can accept a MXNet model in one of the following ways.
+The `export_model` API can accept a MXNet model in one of the following ways.

 1. MXNet's exported json and params files:
     * This is useful if we have pre-trained models and we want to convert them to ONNX format.